influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/durability.md

   plus an additional time period (approximately 100 days).

-- **Backup of catalog**: InfluxData keeps a transaction log of all recent updates to the [InfluxDB catalog](#influxdb-catalog).
-We also generate a daily backup of the catalog and preserve them for at least 100 days in object storage across a minimum of three availability zones.
+- **Backup of catalog**: InfluxData keeps a transaction log of all recent updates to the [InfluxDB catalog](#influxdb-catalog) and generates a daily backup of the catalog.
+Backups are preserved for at least 100 days in object storage across a minimum of three availability zones.

 ## Recovery